 Based at Middlebury College’s Center for Teaching, Learning & Research, the Digital Liberal Arts (DLA) is a faculty-driven, student-focused, staff-inclusive effort to foster innovative digital scholarship.

 We consult on, fund, and support projects by faculty, staff, and students; generate new ways to bring students into digital scholarship in the liberal arts; assist with teaching and curricular development; coordinate faculty and student connections to technologists at Middlebury; and help to link digital research and teaching to civically engaged public work.
 The DLA organizes ongoing events, a digital fluencies series, a blog, and a newsletter.
-Acting Director Michael Kramer is available for consultation at any stage of a project.
+Acting Director Michael Kramer, Assistant Professor of the Practice in Digital History/Digital Humanities, is available for consultation at any stage of a project.

 • conference travel